arrow_back

 Note: The detailed pre-requisites for migrating a stand-alone PostgreSQL database to Cloud SQL for PostgreSQL are provided in the suggestion links in the Cloud Console GUI for Database Migration Services.

-Should you need some help on the detailed steps you must take, you may refer to that documentation, or you can look at the detailed steps in the migration lab that is part of this quest.
+Should you need some help on the detailed steps you must take, you may refer to that documentation, or you can look at the detailed steps in the migration lab that is part of this course.

 Prepare a stand-alone PostgreSQL database for migration to Cloud SQL for PostgreSQL.